Overview

 If you’re going to coordinate a team of people from across the globe, they need to like each other.
 They’re going to be getting up at odd hours, or losing an evening to a meeting.
 And traditional team building exercises don’t really work when everybody is in a different country, so you need to get creative with it.

-Fortunately, the COVID-19 pandemic has produced plenty of remote team building exercises, whether these are icebreakers or quick quizzes.
+remote team building exercises, whether these are icebreakers or quick quizzes.

 However, a more natural way to get your team socializing is to encourage Slack channels/Discord servers/Skype groups where the staff can gather and interact less formally.
 It seems simple, but it’s critically important for team cohesion and morale that they have a digital water cooler to gather around without feeling like they always need to be on.
 (And if you want a digital water cooler, that’s a thing too).